jhdavids8/ransack-abbreviator/README.md

 ===================

-To-Do:
+## To Do
-Support abbreviation of 'ransacker' attributes
+* Support abbreviation of 'ransacker' attributes
-Extend the 'attribute_select' form helper to support returning attributes as their abbreviations
+* Extend the 'attribute_select' form helper to support returning attributes as their abbreviations